Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: Additional Results

-We trained two classes of independent RL agents in selfplay: (1) DQN~\cite{Mnih2015DQN} and Boltzmann DQN~\cite{Cui21BQDN}, and (2) policy gradient algorithms such as A2C, QPG, RPG and RMPG~\cite{Srinivasan18RPG}.
 For DQN and Boltzmann DQN, we used replay buffer sizes of $10^5$, $\epsilon$ decayed from $0.9 \rightarrow 0.1$ over $10^6$ steps, a batch size of $128$, and swept over learning rates of $\{0.01, 0.02, 0.005\}$.
 For Boltzmann DQN, we varied the temperature $\eta \in {0.25, 0.5, 1}$.
 For all self-play policy gradient methods we used a batch size of 128, and swept over critic learning rate in $\{0.01, 0.001\}$, policy learning rate in $\{.001, 0.0005, 0.0001\}$, number of updates to the critic before updating the policy in $\{1, 4, 8\}$, and entropy cost in $\{0.01, 0.001\}$.
 DQN trained with the settings above and a learning rate of $0.005$ was the agent we found to achieve highest individual returns (and social welfare, and Nash bargaining score), so we select it as the representative agent for the independent RL category.